-During the open registration period, students are permitted to add and drop courses via Web Advisor without incurring change in registration fees.
-After the registration period, there will be a drop/add period from the first day of the term through the end of the second week of the term for the spring and fall terms and through the end of the first week of the term for the summer term, during which students can add courses and not incur a fee charge and drop courses and not incur a tuition and fee charge (100% reversal/refund of tuition and fee charges occurs within ten business days).
+During the open registration period, students are permitted to add and drop courses via Self Service Student Planning without incurring change in registration fees.
+After the registration period, there is an add/drop period during which students can add courses and not incur a fee charge and drop courses and not incur a tuition and fee charge (100% reversal/refund of tuition and fee charges occurs within ten business days).

-Drop/add dates for each term will be published on the term course calendar and in the course syllabus as well.
-Should these dates conflict, the drop/add date published on the calendar will take precedence.
+Add/drop dates for each term will be published on the term course calendar and in the course syllabus as well.
+Should these dates conflict, the add/drop date published on the calendar will take precedence.
 Any change in registration may affect financial aid eligibility in the current and/or future terms.

 Students withdrawing from a course after the drop/add period must submit the course withdrawal form located below.